 Walk-up first and second dose appointments are available Tuesdays and Thursdays between the hours of 2 - 4 p.m.
 WALK-UP CLINIC WILL BE CLOSED ON Thursdays, December 23 and December 30.

 Valet and self-park options are available.
 Please see the Parking Map and Driving Directions for additional detail.

 We are offering first, second and third doses of Pfizer vaccine.

 If you would like to consult with us about your specific health conditions and vaccination, please schedule an appointment with one of our experts.
 Make an Appointment

 Vaccines are a critical part of battling the COVID-19 pandemic.

-View all COVID-19 Vaccine FAQs
+View COVID-19 Vaccine and Third Dose Vaccine FAQs

 The information on our website is medically reviewed and accurate at the time of publication.
 Due to the changing nature of the COVID-19 pandemic, information may have since changed.
 CDC.gov and your state’s health department may offer additional guidance.